Rok in Copenhagen Nyhavn waterfront featuring historic houses and canal

 • Amalienborg Palace guarded by soldiers of the Royal Guard with bearskins and blue uniforms.

-• Constant November soft rain with light raindrops that almost float in the air gently fall on the car’s windshield and never turns into a real downpour.
+• Constant soft rain with light raindrops that never turns into a real downpour.

 The oldest kingdom in Europe has gained its reputation by constant development and focus on quality of life, rather than economic growth at any price.
-Economic prosperity, medical care, social equality, a very successful social welfare system, quality nourishment, active lifestyle and strict emigration control combined with full integration, have positioned this Scandinavian nation as one of the happiest in the world.
+Economic prosperity and strong healthcare support everyday life in this Scandinavian nation.
+A solid welfare system, social equality, active lifestyles, quality food, and well-managed immigration make it one of the happiest countries in the world.

-With a population of only 5.6 million, Danes have won 13 Nobel prizes (the highest per capita) and produced internationally recognized writers, painters, sculptors, and craftsmen.
+With a population of just 5.6 million, Danes have won 13 Nobel Prizes, the highest number per capita.
+They have also produced many internationally recognized writers, painters, sculptors, and craftsmen.

 Families and time spent with family are the most important aspects of Danish life.